-- Ability to teach into subjects on the history of World War II and its aftermath - Ability to teach either Japanese or Korean history - Strong computer literacy in line with the University's commitment to eTeaching and eLearning - Experience in community engagement with a capacity to build local and international networks and partnerships - Capacity to undertake multidisciplinary and collaborative research - Capacity to collaborate (either in research or teaching) with the Faculty of Arts Asia Institute.
+- Strong computer literacy in line with the University's commitment to eTeaching and eLearning - Capacity to undertake multidisciplinary and collaborative research. - Strong computer literacy in line with the University's commitment to eTeaching and eLearning. - Experience in community engagement with a capacity to build local and international networks and partnerships. - Experience in teaching first-year history